dib-lab/khmer/doc/introduction.rst

 Portions of khmer are Copyright California Institute of Technology, where the exact counting code was first developed.
 All other code developed through 2014 is copyright Michigan State University.
-All developed code through 2015 is copyright University of California Davis.
+Portions are copyright Michigan State University and Regents of the University of California.
 All the code is freely available for use and re-use under the BSD License.